 Daily bulletin about California politics every weekday at noon frequently has ads for jobs in state politics.

 Students and graduates also may find internship and job opportunities advertised on the Web sites of local governments and agencies.
 For example, the City of Los Angeles advertises city job opportunities.
-Students and graduates are advised to visit the web sites of any agency of interest to find more information about internship and career opportunities.
+Students and graduates are advised to visit the websites of any agency of interest to find more information about internships and career opportunities.